Put your hope in God because He is loving, faithful, and able to save you! What do you hope for?

 What is hope?
-Hope gives you something to look forward to, to strive for or seek after.
+Hope gives you something to look forward to, strive for, or seek after.
 You can set a goal to achieve the desired end and be excited as you get close to the goal.

 Your target must be something that you can reach.
 Otherwise, there will be little or no hope.
 Does it make sense to aim for what you do not believe you can get?
 That would be hopeless.
-Again I urge you to put your hope in God.
+Again, I urge you to put your confidence in God.

 Your hope is…

 So what do you hope for?
 A new car, a better job, or a home?
 Or do you want to live forever with the Lord?
 Jesus promised to give you a life that does not end.

 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life [John 3:16 (KJV)].